-Area= 6 x (1/2cm) x 8 =12 cm
+Area= 6 x (1/2cm)2 x 8 =12 cm2

-Area= 6 x (1/3cm) x 27 =18 cm Activated carbon - specific surface area up to $3550 \text{ m}^2/\text{g}$

-Graphene - specific surface area up to $2630 \text{ m}^2/\text{g}$
+Area= 6 x (1/3cm)2 x 27 =18 cm2 Activated carbon - specific surface area up to $3550 \text{ m}^2/g$ Graphene - specific surface area up to $2630 \text{ m}^2/g$

 Reasons for Special Properties of Nanoscale Materials 2.
-Surface tension effect The larger the sample, the smaller the fraction of atoms on the surface.Atoms on the surface have fewer neighbors than atoms inside(Students at the edge of the classroom have fewer neighbors than students at the center) Only atoms on the surface can interact with another material and take part in a chemical reaction (increase in reactivity).

-Radius of nanoparticle nm The surface energy) comp The surface layer has excess energy (surface free energy) compared to the bulk.
+Surface tension effect The larger the sample, the smaller the fraction of atoms on the surface.
+Atoms on the surface have fewer neighbors than atoms inside (Students at the edge of the classroom have fewer neighbors than students at the center).
+Only atoms on the surface can interact with another material and take part in a chemical reaction (increase in reactivity).
+The surface layer has excess energy (surface free energy) compared to the bulk.
 Reducing the particle causes an increase in its surface energy, which leads to a change in properties.

-Reasons for Special Properties of Nanoscale Materials 3.
+Radius of nanoparticle nm Melting point example Reasons for Special Properties of Nanoscale Materials 3.
 Size effect (particle sizes approached the characteristic length for this material) At the nanometer scale, properties become dependent on size.